By: Morgan Smith (@muvamorgs)

 by recreating all 4 looks from the “Crush on You” video

 Now, we ALL love us some Rih Rih.
 From her unique street style to her glamorous red carpet looks, Rihanna has long been viewed as fashion icon.
 Though the Navy is waiting on new music, they have been fulfilling their needs through purchases of her Fenty Beauty and Savage Fenty products.
-Not to mention, they have been fueling their cravings through their amazing recreations of her most notorious looks from Coachella to 2018’s Heavenly Bodies Met Gala.
-Even MUA, Jackie Aina, got in on the fun!
+Not to mention, they have been fueling their cravings through amazing recreations of her most celebrated looks from Coachella to 2018’s Heavenly Bodies-themed Met Gala.
+MUA Jackie Aina even got in on the fun!

 Tamara Dhia (@tamaradhia) as Rih at her Anti release party in 2016